ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

 ~macro-name
 ```

+Macro calls can be safely nested, although there is a macro stack limit of about
+100 nested calls; exceeding this will cause the compiler to crash in mysterious
+ways.

 #### Macro Arguments

 Arguments can be passed to a macro by appending them to the macro call with